Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • Personal Care

-Personal care services are provided for persons who need help at home because of illness or disability.
+Personal care services are provided for persons who need help at home or outside the home because of illness or disability.
 The services are designed to help a person maintain his or her household and continue living independently.
 Specific activities may include assistance with personal hygiene (for example, bathing or shaving), meal preparation, shopping, light housekeeping, and other services.

 This service is provided by the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD).
 For a complete list of services provided by DSAAPD, please visit the DSAAPD services page, the DSAAPD website or contact DSAAPD.